 Stan shot to fame in 2009 as the winner of Australian Idol, which saw him go on to launch an album that included hit single Black Box.
 Since then, he’s released more albums, won numerous awards, worked as a judge on New Zealand Idol, landed an acting gig or two and even modelled at New Zealand Fashion Week.

-And then, the nation held its breath when a shocking photo showing a gaunt Walker with Prime Minister Jacinda Adern circulated.
+And then, the nation held its breath when a shocking photo showing a gaunt Walker with Prime Minister Jacinda Ardern circulated.
 In March this year, a documentary showed his family’s battle with stomach cancer and the subsequent removal of his own stomach.
-It was a harrowing—and at times life threatening—journey that revealed just how serious his health issues were.
+It was a harrowing—and at times life-threatening—journey that revealed just how serious his health issues were.

 Stan, your incredible journey is well-documented in New Zealand media—how are you feeling now?